Palmyra Atoll: National wildlife refuge and national monument

 The conveyance to TNC from the Fullard-Leos in 2000 was subject to a preexisting commercial fishing license.
 Then, in 2001, the Secretary of the Interior banned commercial fishing near Palmyra but allowed sport fishing, as quoted above.
 In January 2007, the commercial fishing licensees sued the United States in the Court of Federal Claims alleging that, under the Takings Clause, the Interior Department regulation had "directly confiscated, taken, and rendered wholly and completely worthless" their purported property interests.
 The United States moved to dismiss the lawsuit, and the court granted the motion.
 On April 9, 2009, the court's decision was affirmed by the Court of Appeals for the Federal Circuit.

 In November 2005, TNC established a new research station on Palmyra to study global warming, coral reefs, invasive species, and other environmental concerns.

 The Pacific Remote Islands Marine National Monument, comprising Palmyra Atoll, Baker Island, Howland Island, Jarvis Island, Johnston Atoll, and Kingman Reef, was established on January 6, 2009, by proclamation of President George W. Bush.
 This national monument extends 50 nmi offshore and is managed by the U.S. Fish and Wildlife Service and National Oceanic and Atmospheric Administration.
-In 2025, this was renamed Pacific Islands Heritage Marine National Monument.
+In 2025, this grouping of island territories was renamed the Pacific Islands Heritage Marine National Monument.